sen-Saptarshi/error404-hackfest24/README.md

 4. **Integration of Machine Learning Models:**

    - Integrate the trained translation models into the NodeJS application.
-   - Use Python libraries like TensorFlow Serving or ONNX Runtime for model deployment.
+   - Implement translation functionality that takes input text in input language and outputs translations in Sanskrit, Hindi, Hinglish or English.
-   - Implement translation functionality that takes input text in English and outputs translations in Sanskrit, Hindi or Hinglish.
+   - The GPT model will be integrated into a user-friendly website using NodeJS in the backend and HTML in the client-side.The model will be converted to “.pt” file.

 5. **Text-to-Speech (TTS) Integration:**